antimof/UxPlay/README.txt

 claiming to be already pin-registered are trusted and not checked.
-(This option may be useful if UxPlay is used in a more public environment, to record client details; the register is text, one line per client, with client's public key (base-64 format), Device ID, and Device name.)
+(This option may be useful if UxPlay is used in a more public environment, to record client details; the register is text, one line per client, with client's public key (base-64 format), Device ID, and Device name;
+commenting out (with "\#") or deleting a line deregisters the corresponding client.) *(Add a line "reg" in the startup file if you wish to use this feature.)*

 **-vsync \[x\]** (In Mirror mode:) this option (**now the default**) uses timestamps to synchronize audio with video on the server, with an